nextflow-io/nextflow/docs/cache-and-resume.md

 ### Inconsistent file attributes

 Some shared file systems, such as NFS, may report inconsistent file timestamps, which can invalidate the cache.
-If you encounter this problem, you can avoid it by using the `'lenient'` {ref}`caching mode <process-cache>`, which ignores the last modified timestamp and uses only the file path and size.
+If you encounter this problem, you can avoid it by using the `'lenient'` [caching mode ](process-cache), which ignores the last modified timestamp and uses only the file path and size.

-(cache-global-var-race-condition)=

 ### Race condition on a global variable